maxall41/EnzymeCAGE/README.md

 ## Retrieve & Inference
 The evaluation processes for Loyal-1968 and Orphan-194 differ slightly.
 For the Loyal-1968 test set, candidate enzymes have already been assigned to each reaction, allowing us to directly use the trained model to predict the catalytic scores.
 In contrast, for the Orphan-194 test set, we must first retrieve candidate enzymes for each reaction before using the trained model to predict the catalytic scores.
+Pretrained models are [here](https://zenodo.org/records/14613420).

 Retrieve candidate enzymes to orphan reactions:
 ```shell